Eakz/HR_CW/README.md

 - Bash
 - Python

-@inc more Golang and Three.js
+@inc more Golang, D3.js and Three.js